wmhunt1/Coding-RPG/coding-rpg-react/README.md

 Magic resistance?
 Map for dungeon with leaving like world map
 Or town maps
-Skill success chance or more success for higher tiers of tool Skill failure 50 + level - levelreq + tool if relevant Failure output (burnt food)
+Skill success increases with higher tiers of tool
-Can lose some inputs such as thread
 That way can include kobolds in goblin dungeon
 Wizard tower with dungeon
 Ferra joins for goblinmine
 Skill trainers
 Healer tactics
-select quantity for shops
 put gold in bank
+drop items from inventory
+balance level requiurements and xp